stmcg/ma-median-survival/README.md

 #### Main Files

 - ``run-sims-studylevel.R``: Runs the study-level simulations.
 Results are saved in ``sim-res-studylevel.RData``.
+- ``run-sims-studylevel-bootstrap.R``: Runs the study-level simulations that evaluate the impact of the number of bootstrap replicates.
+Results are saved in ``sim-res-studylevel-bootstrap.RData``.
 - ``analyze-results-studylevel.R``: Analyzes the simulation results.

 #### Supporting Files